Obtaining a Tax Ruling

 Every internationally operating business, can be affected by the so-called transfer pricing regulations, and therefore it will have to allocate his margins to the different companies which are part of his intra-supply chain.

-INCO Business Group can inform you on the transfer pricing regulations in The Netherlands, and can advise you on the margins that you should allocate to your Dutch business.
+INCO Global Solutions can inform you on the transfer pricing regulations in The Netherlands, and can advise you on the margins that you should allocate to your Dutch business.
 If desired, we can assist to obtain a Ruling, or request a prior consulting in The Netherlands.

 Advance Tax Rulings